geozeke/ubuntu/instructions/content/vm_in_use.md

 * Shut down any running virtual machines.
 * Close the VMware Workstation Player Software.
-* Using the file browser in Windows, navigate to the directory that contains your virtual machine.
+* Using the file browser in Windows, navigate to the directory that contains your VM.
 It should be something like this:

 ```Shell
 C:\Users\<your Windows username>\Documents\Virtual Machines\<your VM name>